OrestesK/RapidTransfer/README.md

 - Easier to read the code (Cloud made things very easy to write)

 ## Now
 Rapid is a faster and better way to share files between friends without having to worry about other people getting access to them.
 Each file is encrypted and uploaded to the cloud with a unique index.
 User information is stored using SQL aswell as information about the transaction that allows the files to be decrypted once downloaded back onto a users machine.
 User authentication exists which makes sure that nobody can gain access to your account.
-Mac addresses are used as a double authentication to make sure that a user would need to be on the same device that the account was created on to access their account.
+UUID is used as a double authentication to make sure that a user would need to be on the same device that the account was created on to access their account.

 ## Features
 - File sharing between users